Holland Harbor Light

-The Holland Harbor Light, known as Big Red, is located in Ottawa County, Michigan at the entrance of a channel connecting Lake Michigan with Lake Macatawa, and which gives access to the city of Holland, Michigan.
+The Holland Harbor Light, known as Big Red, is located in Park Township, Michigan at the entrance of a channel connecting Lake Michigan with Lake Macatawa, and which gives access to the city of Holland, Michigan.

 The lighthouse is on the south side of the channel.
 There are two modern lights marking the ends of the breakwaters that extend out into the Lake Michigan beyond the lighthouse.

 History

 After decades of local requests that went unanswered, in 1870 the United States Lighthouse Board finally recommended construction of the first light at Holland Harbor.
 It was thereupon approved by the U.S. Congress.

 Text of the Michigan Historic Site marker: